 Paul Chung – JPMorgan Securities

 Okay, great.
 Thanks.
-And second question just on from the 606 accounting change.
-I assume your cash flow seasonality stay the same.
+And second question is just from the 606 accounting change.
+I assume your cash flow seasonality stays the same.
 Can you confirm?

 Lewis Chew – Executive Vice President and CFO

 Yes.
-The cash flow that we presented historically is largely unaffected by the 606 recast.
-Going forward, our cash flow pattern shouldn’t change dramatically as a result of 606, remember 606 is very much an accounting driven standard not so much change in the way we do business per se which ultimately manifests itself and what you’re asking about which is the cash flow.
+The cash flow that we presented historically is largely unaffected by the 606 recasts.
+Going forward, our cash flow pattern shouldn’t change dramatically as a result of 606, remember 606 is very much an accounting-driven standard not so much change in the way we do business per se which ultimately manifests itself and what you’re asking about which is the cash flow.

 - Payment terms and their effect on the subsequent revenue recognized.

-Our thoughts: This is a transcript of a recent podcast where the author of a solid study the firm, Intelligize, on 606.
-This transcript is likely a 5 minute read but gives a solid qualitative summary of the study’s results according to its author, Rob Peters.
+Our thoughts: This is a transcript of a recent podcast where the author of a solid study of the firm, Intelligize, on 606.
+This transcript is likely a 5-minute read but gives a solid qualitative summary of the study’s results according to its author, Rob Peters.
 The last question posed regarding 606’s intersection with the new lease standard is revealing.

-Our thoughts: There are two visual representations (chart and graph) that represent a 2 minute read but give a solid picture SEC Comment letter counts and where the topic of ASC 606 falls in the group of letters studied.
+Our thoughts: There are two visual representations (chart and graph) that represent a 2-minute read but give a solid picture of SEC Comment letter counts and where the topic of ASC 606 falls in the group of letters studied.

-We encourage you to visit https://www.softrax.com/contact-us for information on how SOFTRAX can help your company and you handle ASC 606.
+We encourage you to contact us for information on how SOFTRAX can help your company and you handle ASC 606.